bitst0rm-pub/Formatter/README.md

             "format_on_save": false,

             // Auto formatting whenever code is pasted into the current file/view.
-            // The syntaxes impact and its solutions for this option are identical to
+            // This option is affected by the same syntax impact, and its solutions
-            // those of the "format_on_save" option mentioned above.
+            // are identical to those mentioned above for the "format_on_save" option.
             "format_on_paste": false,

             // Create a new file containing formatted codes.